The top free Photoshop alternative apps for Mac

 There’s no denying that the most popular image editor for Mac is Adobe Photoshop.
 It’s the go-to app for photographers and designers alike.
 Finding a free app that can do everything Photoshop can do is hard but not impossible.
 Keep reading to see the best free alternatives to Photoshop.
 The apps you’ll be reading about include:

 - Apple Photos

 There is no completely free version of Photoshop for Mac.
 But you can download and try it out for seven days.
 After that, you’ll need to sign up for an Adobe subscription, and, at the time of writing, Adobe is offering a photography plan that includes both Lightroom and Photoshop for under $10/month.

-GIMP is arguably the most popular free alternative to Photoshop.
+Gimp is arguably the most popular free alternative to Photoshop.
 And there’s a good reason for that.
-GIMP is completely open-sourced and isn’t limited to a free trial or add an unwanted watermark to your images.
-It’s loaded up with advanced tools, also like layers and masking.
+Gimp is completely open-sourced and isn’t limited to a free trial or adding an unwanted watermark to your images.
+It’s loaded up with advanced tools like layers and masking.
 And because it’s open-source, there are a lot of downloadable add-ons you can get to improve it.
-Perhaps the biggest downside to GIMP is its interface.
+Perhaps the biggest downside to Gimp is its interface.
 Many people online have complained that it’s not as easy-to-use or as intuitive as Photoshop.
-But if you don’t mind a steeper learning curve, GIMP is a great, free solution to Photoshop.
+But if you don’t mind a steeper learning curve, Gimp is a great, free solution to Photoshop.

 2. Apple Photos

 If you’re looking into Photoshop from more of a photography angle, then you might want to open Photos, the default picture app on your Mac.
 There are a ton of powerful tools you can use to retouch and even edit your images.
 But it doesn’t have some of the more advanced features like layers or selective edits that some of the other apps on this list have.
 Before jumping headfirst into that hefty Adobe subscription, check out the free app that comes with your computer.